Please welcome my dear friend, guest author Steve-Anna Stephens as she shares a Southern classic! ~Elise

 - Edible flowers for garnish (optional)

 2 Whisk together dry ingredients: In a large bowl, vigorously whisk together the dry ingredients: flour, baking soda, baking powder, salt, cinnamon, and nutmeg (optional).

 3 Whisk together oil, sugar, eggs, then stir in pineapple, bananas, vanilla, 1 cup of pecans: In a separate bowl, whisk the canola oil, sugar, and eggs together until combined.
 Stir the pineapple, bananas, vanilla and one cup of the chopped pecans into the egg mixture and mix (do not beat).

 4 Fold wet ingredients into dry: Using a wooden spoon or spatula, fold the wet ingredients into the dry ingredients until just combined (do not over-mix).

 5 Pour into cake pans and bake: Pour the batter into the three prepared cake pans, taking care to divide evenly.
-Bake at 350°F on center racks of oven for 25-30 minutes or until a toothpick or knife inserted in the center comes out clean.
+Bake at 350°F on center racks of oven for 20 to 25 minutes, or until a toothpick or knife inserted in the center comes out clean.

 6 Cool: Allow the cakes to cool in the pan on wire racks for 10 minutes.
 After 10 minutes, run a knife around the edges and remove the cakes from the pans.
 Cool completely on wire racks before frosting.

-1 Beat butter and cream cheese, add vanilla: Beat the softened butter and cream cheese in a large bowl with an electric mixer.
-With the mixer on a slow speed, add the confectioners’ sugar in small amounts until all is incorporated, then add the Cointreau and vanilla and beat until the frosting is light and fluffy.
+7 Make the frosting: Beat the softened butter and cream cheese in a large bowl with an electric mixer.
+With the mixer on low speed, add the powdered sugar in small amounts until all is incorporated, then add the Cointreau and vanilla and beat until the frosting is light and fluffy.

-Note: Do not add the confectioners’ sugar while the mixer is set on a high speed, or you will create a snowy mess of sugar all over your kitchen.
-[Please do not ask me how I know this.]
+Note: Do not add the powdered sugar while the mixer is set on a high speed, or you will create a snowy mess of sugar all over your kitchen.
+(Please do not ask me how I know this.)